Virat Singh: Career

 Later in the 2013–14 season, in March 2014, Virat was selected to make his senior debut for Jharkhand, playing in the limited-overs Vijay Hazare Trophy.
 He played all five of Jharkhand's matches in the tournament as the team progressed to the semifinals, and scored two half-centuries – 76 against Bengal and 53 against Assam.
 Virat's one-day form gained him a place in Jharkhand's team at the Syed Mushtaq Ali Trophy the following month, India's interstate twenty20 competition.
 There, he was less successful, with only 90 runs from seven innings and a strike rate of 84.90.
 He did topscore against Orissa, making 40 runs from 45 balls as Jharkhand lost by four runs.
-Virat retained in spot in Jharkhand's senior side for the 2014–15 season, while still playing at domestic under-19 level with the aim of qualifying for the Indian national under-19 team.
+Virat retained in spot in Jharkhand's senior team for the 2014–15 season, while still playing at domestic under-19 level with the aim of qualifying for the Indian under-19 team.
 He made his Ranji Trophy debut in December 2014, against Assam, and scored a maiden first-class century in his second match, an even 100 against Kerala.
 While he was on 99, there was a stumping appeal, which the third umpire took several minutes to adjudicate as not out.
 Virat also made his senior debut for East Zone later in the season, and scored 54 runs in the final of the limited-overs Deodhar Trophy.
 This included a 135-run third-wicket partnership with Manoj Tiwary, with East Zone going on to win the final by 24 runs, its first Deodhar Trophy since the 2003–04 season.